wlswotmd/gef/README.md

 * Supported architectures
     * x64 only.
 It needs gdb 12.x or after.
     * It runs very slowly and is not recommended.
 Ctrl+C interrupt does not work.
-    * Many commands are unsupported in KGDB mode since there is no way to access physical memory and control registers.
+    * Many commands are UNSUPPORTED in KGDB mode, because there is no way to access physical memory and control registers.

 ### VMware cooperation
 * Usage